DBraun/TD-Faust/README.md

 ## Quick Install (Do this even if you compile yourself)

+### Windows

 Run the latest `win64.exe` installer from FAUST's [releases](https://github.com/grame-cncm/faust/releases).
 After installing, copy the `.lib` files from `C:/Program Files/Faust/share/faust/` to `C:/Program Files/Derivative/TouchDesigner/share/faust/`.
-On OSX, copy them to either `/usr/local/share/faust` or `/usr/share/faust`.

 Visit TD-Faust's [Releases](https://github.com/DBraun/TD-Faust/releases) page.
 Download `faust.dll` and `TD-Faust.dll`.
+Place them in this repository's `Plugins` folder.
+That's all.
+The remaining instructions are for compiling.

+### macOS

+Run the latest `.dmg` installer from FAUST's [releases](https://github.com/grame-cncm/faust/releases).
+After installing, copy the `.lib` files from `Faust-2.30.5/share/faust/` to either `/usr/local/share/faust` or `/usr/share/faust`.

+Visit TD-Faust's [Releases](https://github.com/DBraun/TD-Faust/releases) page.
+Download `libfaust.2.dylib` and `libTD-Faust.dylib`.
 Place them in this repository's `Plugins` folder.
 That's all.
 The remaining instructions are for compiling.

 ## Full Compilation